koknat/dif/README.md

        -white             remove blank lines and leading/trailing whitespace.
                           Condense multiple whitespace to a single space

-       -nowhite           remove all whitespace.
+       -noWhite           remove all whitespace.
 Useful to check output of perltidy.

        -case              convert files to lowercase before comparing

        -split             splits each line on whitespace

-       -splitchar 'char'  splits each line on 'char'
+       -splitChar 'char'  splits each line on 'char'

        -trim              Trims each line to 105 characters.
                           Useful when lines are very long, and the important information is near the beginning

-       -trimchars N       Trims with specified number of characters, instead of 105
+       -trimChars N       Trims with specified number of characters, instead of 105

        -comments          remove any comments like // or # or single-line */ /*
                           requires module Regexp::Common